hirokiraj/sagittarius-a-star/README.md

 Install GNU stow
 `brew install stow`

+Move original `init.lua` from kickstart aside to make space `mv ~/.config/nvim/init.lua ~/.config/nvim/init.lua.original`

-And use stow to symlink all configs as if these are stow packages `cd ~/sagittarius-a-star && stow alacritty asdf karabiner p10k vim zsh`
+And use stow to symlink all configs as if these are stow packages `cd ~/sagittarius-a-star && stow alacritty asdf karabiner p10k vim zsh nvim`

 Your are good to go!